Taytay, Rizal: Garment industry

-Today, various shops cluster in Kalayaan park every Friday or in Club Manila East Open Space every Saturday to take the advantage of low-cost ready-made clothings.
+Today, various shops cluster in Kalayaan park every Friday or in Club Manila East Open Space every Saturday to take the advantage of low-cost ready-made clothing.

 As of 2017, there are around 10 garments center operating in Club Manila East Compound.
 Each garment center has hundreds to thousands of stalls selling different clothes by family owned garment factories.
 Of these ten, the biggest are Taytay Municipal Tiangge, Bagpi Garment Center, Igpai Garment Center, MASUERTE 4JC Tiangge and Freedom bazaar.
 Each center has varying schedule of opening and closing but almost all are open on main market days of Monday and Thursday evenings.

 Wood-based industry

 The smaller wood working industry is another contributor to its economy.

 Woodworks continue to be a valuable source of income among the residents of this town.
 Several carving shops continue to survive despite the threats of cheaper imported products.

 Among woodworks produced in the town are doors, furnitures, and other wood-based products.

 Several multinational companies have also made their presence here, which include SM Prime Holdings, Puregold Price Club Inc., Wilcon Builders, Megaworld Constructions and several more.

 Taytay's local income surged to Php 770 million during the first quarter in 2016, making it the second richest municipality in the province after Cainta.
 The economy is in transitory period from agricultural to a more pronounced commercial and industrial activities.